MicrosoftDocs/dynamics365smb-docs/business-central/includes/report-99001048-scenario-include.md

-Help you manage inventory levels and ensure that items are available when needed.
+Helps you manage inventory levels and ensure that items are available when you need them.